Complex (super)-matrix models with external sources and $q$-ensembles of Chern-Simons and ABJ(M) type: Noncommutative scalar theory with background field

 However, the most suitable choice for us is none of them, and we will take a mixture of all these ingredients to form two commuting copies of annihilation and creation operators, in such a way that the problem decouples into two one-dimensional harmonic systems.
 To do so, define:

 and use them to introduce the operators:

 Straightforward calculations provide:

-for $\alpha, \beta =1,2$, hence we got a pair of decoupled harmonic oscillators. \begin{remark} The lifting of the obstruction $\theta$ shifts the canonical symplectic structure on the cotangent bundle.
+for $\alpha, \beta =1,2$, hence we got a pair of decoupled harmonic oscillators. \begin{remark} Lifting the obstruction $\theta$ shifts the canonical symplectic structure on the cotangent bundle.
 It turns out that such shifted 2-form is still symplectic.
 One can then rotate to Darboux coordinates so that the new symplectic structure on the phase space $T^{\ast} \R^2$ is block-diagonal.
-Calculations above are precisely the explicit change of coordinates. \end{remark} Consider now the differential operator $D_j$ associated to the covariant momenta $P_j$, and $\tilde{D}_j$ analogous but carrying a reflected magnetic field $-B$.
-If we take the arbitrary combination $- \sigma D^2 - \tilde{\sigma} \tilde{D} ^2$ and evaluate it at the symmetric point $\sigma = \tilde{\sigma} = \frac{1}{2}$, we obtain:
+The calculations above are precisely the explicit change of coordinates. \end{remark}